The z-DM distribution of fast radio bursts: Neglected effects

 The presence of radio-frequency interference (RFI) during observations can result in a loss of effective bandwidth --- and hence sensitivity --- via vetoed frequency channels; loss of effective observing time if the RFI results in FRBs being completely unobservable; and reduced sensitivity to FRBs in a certain parameter space (particularly low-DM or high-width FRBs).
 The sensitivity of ASKAP to such effects has been studied using pulsar calibration observations by \citet{James2019cSensitivity}, finding a typical 10\% loss of effective observation time and $\sim$10\% fluctuation in sensitivity.

 Further details of search pipelines can effect burst sensitivity.
 The zero-DM subtraction method --- i.e.\ subtracting the mean detected power prior to dedispersion --- will reduce sensitivity to low-DM events and very bright bursts, although typically only if the total dispersion sweep across the detection bandwidth is low.
-For instance, we have found a few percent bias in the estimated SNR for ASKAP searches when the expected SNR is greater than one hundred.
+For instance, we have found a few percent bias in the estimated SNR for ASKAP searches when the expected SNR is greater than 100.
 An analysis of the {\sc HEIMDALL} software --- used in most Parkes FRB searches --- using real-time injected FRBs by \citet{Gupta2021} finds a 20\% reduction in SNR compared to expectations.
 This mostly affected bursts with widths above 20\,ms however, and we find in Section~\ref{sec:ingredients3} our estimates of the DM--z distribution to be insensitive to the population of very wide bursts.
 For ASKAP, the expected SNR of pulsar bursts was found by \cite{Shannonetal2018} to be within a few percent of that found by the Fast Real-time Engine for Dedispersing Amplitudes (FREDDA) algorithm used by the CRAFT collaboration.
+Nonetheless, for future precision cosmological studies, the response of FRB detection systems should be quantified in more detail.

 We also note that in this work we use SNR as the true SNR of the FRB, when by definition this has a $1 \sigma$ error of unity. \citet{Murdoch1973} find that for SNR above six, the measured SNR can be approximated as the true SNR for statistical purposes, and so we have here ignored this effect, rather than marginalising over it.
+Possible non-linearities between FRB fluence and SNR become important at high SNR, e.g.\ as found for FRB~180309, which saturated the Parkes digitiser system and may have had a true SNR as high as 2616 \citep{Oslowski2019}.
+However, these effects can be corrected-for offline; care must be taken however to use the corrected values for model evaluation.
+Small effects are also possible at lower SNR, e.g.\ as found for high-width FRBs at UTMOST \citep{Gupta2021}.

 Our beamshape model for Parkes uses the mean observation frequency, while for ASKAP it is uniformly weighted over all frequencies.
 A preference for e.g.\ low-frequency bursts would result in a slight increase in the survey effective area for both instruments, with only the difference in increase being relevant when estimating population parameters other than the absolute FRB rate.
 We consider this a third-order effect for the frequencies and bandwidths considered here.